VladikaAndrii/InstagramBot/README.md

 Usage

 Befor start, please modify settings.py file.
+Then run the file app.py!

+Good luck in use!